• Skip to primary navigation

 And I too have adopted this as a simple side dish that my family loves.

 I make this often, especially during the week when time is less abundant.
-I'll serve it alongside some grilled chicken thighs, chicken cutlets, or even pork tenderloin.
+I’ll serve it alongside some grilled chicken thighs, chicken cutlets, or even stuffed pork loin

 Baked artichoke hearts are also a perfect Thanksgiving side dish because it's easy, full of flavor, and even the pickiest guests will eat them.